NetSuite Pricing: Facets, Factors, and Features to Consider

 - Technology: Do you have the tools – both hardware and software – to collect, store, manipulate, and manage your data sets?
 How well do your current systems integrate with your data infrastructure?

 Your answers to these different questions will give you a general idea of where you are and what you need to do to establish the data culture of your dreams.
 However, don’t forget that Rome wasn’t built in a day, so developing an entirely new culture requires time, effort, and expertise.
-Just be sure not to skimp on any of these or you’re making the job much harder.
+Just don’t skimp on any of these.
+Otherwise, you’re just making the job much more difficult.

 What Are the Risks to a Data Culture?

 Therefore, the risks surrounding data culture involve waiting too long to establish one or simply not developing one at all.
-Because this is the future, no doubt about it.
+Simply put – without an ounce of doubt, this is the future.
 The perpetual march of technology and all things data isn’t going to stop.
 They have no endpoint.